k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

   - The **Table version** (shown in the above image) is the name of the task that extracted the table's snapshot.
-When clicking on it, a pop-up window opens with the list of all available versions (below image), allowing the user to select  another table's version if needed:
+When clicking on it, a pop-up window opens with the list of all available versions (below image), allowing the user to select a different table's version, if needed:

     ![table versions](images/task_source_table_versions_list.png)